-Construction

-Design

-Planning Study

-Concept Development

-Project Funding

-The project is fully funded.
+Project Funding The project is fully funded.
 In 2020, TRRA was awarded \$21.5 million in CRISI funding to assist with approximately 10% of the total project cost.

-Location: Mississippi River, Mile Marker 183

-Estimated Cost: \$222 million

-Owner: Terminal Railroad Association of St. Louis (TRRA)

-Contact: Ron Tindall, TRRA President, (314) 539-4704

-The Merchants Bridge over the Mississippi River in America's heartland impacts national freight movement, the future of freight, and the future of farmers, manufacturers, and distributors who depend on it.
+Construction is anticipated to be complete late 2023.
+Location: Mississippi River, Mile Marker 183 Estimated Cost: \$222 million Owner: Terminal Railroad Association of St. Louis (TRRA) Contact: Ron Tindall, TRRA President, (314) 539-4704 The Merchants Bridge over the Mississippi River in America's heartland impacts national freight movement, the future of freight, and the future of farmers, manufacturers, and distributors who depend on it.
 The Merchants Bridge serving the St. Louis region:

-- Links America's eastern and western freight rail networks

-- Carries more than 40 million gross tons annually

-- Serves six Class I Railroads and Amtrak

-The St. Louis region is the:
+- Links America's eastern and western freight rail networks - Carries more than 40 million gross tons annually - Serves six Class I Railroads and Amtrak The St. Louis region is the: